 NATIONAL FAST FOOD DAY

-First popularized in the United States in the 1950s, fast food is considered any meal with low preparation time and served to a customer in a packaged form for quick dine-in, take-out or take-away and typically with a drive-thru.
+First popularized in the United States in the 1950s, fast food is considered any meal with low preparation time and served to a customer in a packaged form.
+The meal makes for quick dine-in, take-out or take-away.
+Most fast-food restaurants offer drive-thru service.

 Merriam-Webster dictionary first recognized the term “fast food” in 1951.

-The United States has the largest fast food industry in the world.
-American fast food restaurants are located in over 100 countries.
+The United States hosts the largest fast food industry in the world.
+American fast-food restaurants are located in over 100 countries.

 Fun fact: The first Happy Meal was served in June of 1979.